nguyenkieuchauanh0908/30-days-React/README.md

 # About ReactJS and this repo:

 👉 React is a widely used library for web and native user interfaces allowing developers to build user interfaces out of individual pieces called components and then combine them into entire screens, pages, and apps.
-👉 This repo records my 30-day journey with ReactJS (from core concepts like components, hooks, props drilling, ref and portal, working with forms and HTTP requests, etc... to more advanced ones such as Context, Redux, React Router, React Query, JWT Authentication, NextJS)
+👉 This repo records my 30-day journey with ReactJS (from core concepts like components, hooks, props drilling, ref and portal, working with forms and HTTP requests, etc... to more advanced ones such as Context, Redux, React Router, React Query, JWT Authentication, NextJS).
+I followed the Udemy course <a href='https://www.udemy.com/share/101Wby3@tViRXg1USKDKWk_iWf5N10H27loTd6XygvI8THJVDN6bQvg3i2hfSZpnZAx2AxY4Pw==/'>React - The Complete Guide 2024</a> but felt it so long to complete all so I came up with this repo hoping that someone is on the way to study React will find a reference.
-It can also be used as a reference for anyone who needs a detailed plan to learn React quickly.

 👉 **Important note:** This repo is not a ReactJS official doc but only for reference purposes.
 I highly recommend you visit the latest doc released from the <a href='https://react.dev/'>React official doc</a> and their <a href='https://github.com/reactjs/react.dev'>GitHub repo</a>.
 Besides, contents that are marked as **Optional** can be skipped if you've been already familiar while ones that are marked as **Extended** are not necessary to study immediately (you can skip them if you don't have time now but you can come back later)